Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

-\textbf{JaxMaze: Juncture experiments (\figref{fig:jaxmaze} E-F)}.
-Invididual blocks consisted of $1$ training task and $2$ evaluation tasks.
+\textbf{JaxMaze: Juncture experiments (experiment 4)}.
+Individual blocks consisted of $1$ training task and $2$ evaluation tasks.
 During training, subject's starting location was chosen from $8$ possible locations.
 Across all experiments, subjects were spawned in a novel starting location during evaluation.
-We tested $3$ conditions in these experiments: (1) the test object is nearby a training path and known during training ($\tt{near,know}$;~\figref{fig:jaxmaze} E), (2) the test object is nearby a training path and not known during training ($\tt{near,unknown}$;~\figref{fig:jaxmaze} F), and one where the test object is ``far'' a training path and known during training ($\tt{far,know}$;~\figref{fig:jaxmaze} G).
+We tested $3$ conditions in these experiments: (1) the test object is nearby a training path and known during training ($\tt{near,know}$;~Figure 3 E), (2) the test object is nearby a training path and not known during training ($\tt{near,unknown}$;~Figure 3 F), and one where the test object is ``far'' a training path and known during training ($\tt{far,know}$;~Figure 3 G).
 For each condition, there were 2 evaluation tasks which had the same optimal path as a solution---but in different parts of the map.
 For the condition when an object was nearby but unknown, we ensured that subjects could not guess which object they would be evaluated on by having two potential goal objects on opposite sides from the spawning location.
-When the test object was nearby, subjects were told they'd get a bonus for completing evaluation tasks in under $3$ seconds; when it was further way, we changed this to $10$ seconds.
+When the test object was nearby, subjects were told they would get a bonus for completing evaluation tasks in under $3$ seconds; when it was further away, we changed this to $10$ seconds.

-\textbf{JaxMaze: Intermediary start experiment (\figref{fig:jaxmaze} I) details.} Individual blocks consisted of $2$ training tasks and $2$ evaluation tasks.
-During training, subjects were told what task they would later be evaluated on.
-Subjects were told they'd get a bonus for completing evaluation tasks in under $20$ seconds.